 Employers’ Liability Gives Businesses Valuable Protection

 Employers’ liability insurance may not get much attention, but it affords valuable protection from third-party claims resulting from workplace injuries.
-It’s automatically included in the standard workers’ comp policy as Part Two.
+It’s automatically included in the standard workers’ comp policy.
 It covers claims by injured workers that aren't covered by workers’ comp laws and from other parties, like an injured worker's family member.